Showing posts with label 1996. Show all posts

 Hey, maybe someone from across the pond can explain this to me: why does American "football" involve so much, well, not playing?
 The endless standing around - timeouts, stoppages, adverts(!!), and something called a "huddle".
 Still, at least they are unlikely to get injured; half of the time, they are not moving!

-• Sadly, I only found the demo version, which is over at Atarimania.
+• Sadly, I only found a demo version, which is over at Atarimania.

 • Into The Vertical Blank knows football and has a fascinating video you should enjoy!